Abortion: Christianity

+Judaism

 In Judaism, the fetus is not considered to have a human soul until it is safely outside of the woman, is viable, and has taken its first breath.
 The fetus is considered valuable property of the woman and not a human life while in the womb (Exodus 21:22-23).
 While Judaism encourages people to be fruitful and multiply by having children, abortion is allowed and is deemed necessary when a pregnant woman's life is in danger.
 Several religions, including Judaism, which disagree that human life begins at conception, support the legality of abortion on religious freedom grounds.

+Islam

 In Islam, abortion is traditionally permitted until a point in time when Muslims believe the soul enters the fetus, considered by various theologians to be at conception, 40 days after conception, 120 days after conception, or at quickening.
 Abortion is largely heavily restricted or forbidden in areas of high Islamic faith such as the Middle East and North Africa.

+Hinduism

 Hindu views on abortion are diverse and lack a single authoritative position, shaped by principles like ahimsa (non-violence), karma, and reincarnation, which typically regard it as morally wrong for interrupting the soul's cycle.
-Scriptures often equate abortion to grave sins, with the fetus considered ensouled from conception or early gestation.
-However, it may be ethically permissible to save the mother's life or in cases of severe fetal abnormalities, prioritizing lesser harm.
+Ancient scriptures and authoritative texts widely condemn voluntary abortion, referring to it as garbhapāta (womb killing).
+Scriptures such as the Atharva Veda categorize an "embryo slayer" (bhruõāghni) among the gravest sinners, while the Kaushitaki Upanishad equates abortion to the killing of one's own parents.
+The Purāṇas also classify bhrūṇa hatyā as one of the Pañca-pātaka (five heinous acts).
+In the Gautama Dharmasūtra and the Manusmriti, abortion is regarded as a severe transgression resulting in the loss of caste status and the denial of ancestral water liberation for women.
+Theological perspectives on when a fetus is considered ensouled differ.
+The Caraka-Veda asserts that ensoulment occurs immediately after fertilization, whereas the Garbha Upanishad presents a developmental view of ensoulment where the fetus gains life at the seventh month.
+As indicated in the Suśruta Saṁhitā, however, Hindu ideology makes an exception in cases of a threat to the mother's life or severe fetal abnormalities, where it may be ethically permissible to save the mother's life and cause the fetus less suffering, prioritizing lesser harm.
 Modern opinions differ regionally: In India, a majority view abortion as generally illegal, while in the US, most Hindus support legal access in all or most cases.